A double-blind peer-reviewed journal dedicated to current research on the teaching and learning of Portuguese.

 PLJ invites the submission of original, unpublished manuscripts on Second Language Acquisition, Methodology of Foreign Languages Linguistics, Cultural Studies, Film Studies, Literary Criticism, Pedagogy, and also reviews of books, multimedia and other pedagogical material connected to the teaching and learning of Portuguese.

-The Portuguese Language Journal is looking for volunteer peer reviewers for the journal.
+The Portuguese Language Journal is continuously looking for volunteer peer reviewers.
 If you are interested in this opportunity, send an email to firstname.lastname@example.org with a description of your areas of expertise or the subjects you prefer to review.

-PLJ is available to members of the AOTP – American Organization of Teachers of Portuguese in print and electronically.
-The AOTP is a nonprofit, non governamental organization.
+PLJ is an open-access resource funded by the AOTP – American Organization of Teachers of Portuguese in print and electronically.
+The AOTP is a nonprofit, nongovernmental organization.
 It aims to enhance and promote the teaching of Portuguese in the United States and provide professional development to its members.